scarlettchenxy/tfa_squirrel_tracker/README.md

-# IEOR E4501 Final Project
+# IEOR E4501 - Tools for Analytics  Project
-# Squirrel Tracker: a visulization web-application for tracking squirrels
+# Squirrel Tracker: a Django-based visualization for tracking squirrels

 ## Introduction

-We created a **Squirrel Tracker** using Django to import, export data about and provide visualization for sightings of squirrels found in Central Park, New York.
+We created a *Squirrel Tracker* using Django to import, export data about and provide visualization for sightings of squirrels found in Central Park, New York.

 ## DataSet